NdT3Development/nodeupload-s3/README.md

   NodeUpload is a Node.js server application that lets you run your own private file upload service.
 It uses randomly generated tokens for upload authentication.

-  > Does it have support for ShareX?

-  Yes it does!
-Please look at [the ShareX section of the docs](https://nodeupload.ndt3.me/#sharex-configuration) for more details.

   > How are uploads done?

   When a user uploads a file, it will be stored in a directory in your operating system's temp directory.
 Then there will be a connection to the database to check that the token is valid.
-If it is valid, the file gets moved to the `files` directory in the app's directory.
+If it is valid, the file gets uploaded to S3.

   > How are tokens generated?